 For many, remote work means fewer interruptions and a quieter work environment, with more time to focus — all of which impacts productivity.
 Research shows that work-from-home employees are 35% to 40% more productive than their in-office counterparts and have the potential to save businesses $600 billion a year they’d otherwise lose to workplace distractions.

-Still, questions remain.
+Still, questions remain about employee productivity in a remote setting.
 In one recent survey, an astounding 85% of business leaders say the shift to hybrid work has made it challenging to have confidence employees are productive.
 And for all the conveniences that come with flexible schedules, employees are also forced to navigate a wide variety of new challenges.
 These include dealing with unconventional work environments, relying more on virtual collaboration, managing increased control over work hours and handling unprecedented distractions that can make sitting at a desk — and staying on task — more difficult than ever.

 Why is employee productivity important?